davidsilvasmith/sowhatsbitcoin.com/for-individuals/faq.md

 How are bitcoins safe?
 : Bitcoin payments can't be reversed.
 Bitcoins can't be counterfeit.
 This makes bitcoin the best way to take payment.
 For example if you are selling a car or a boat on Craigslist.
 No need to worry about getting scammed.
 Once you've received the payment it is yours.

+Is bitcoin anonymous?
+: No. A good way to think about anonymity is to think about email.
+On first glance it seems anonymous, but law enforcement organizations have tools to identify the owners of email accounts.
+Bitcoin is actually more public than email.
+Every bitcoin transaction is visible to everyone in the world.
+However a person can create as many bitcoin accounts as they want.
+Therefore even though the transactions are publicly visible, observers will not know who owns an account without additional information.